iter8-tools/iter8/mkdocs/docs/metrics/defining-iter8-metrics.md

         ```

     === "Basic auth"
-        Suppose Prometheus, in conjunction with the reverse proxy, is set up to enforce basic auth with the following credentials:
+        Suppose Prometheus is set up to enforce basic auth with the following credentials:

         ```yaml
         username: produser
         password: t0p-secret
         ```

-        You can then enable Iter8 to query this Prometheus instance as follows.
+        You can enable Iter8 to query this Prometheus instance as follows.

         1. **Create secret:** Create a Kubernetes secret that contains the authentication information.
 In particular, this secret needs to have the `username` and `password` fields in the `data` section with correct values.
         ```shell